ismriv/knobz/README.md

 }
 ```

-Do phased rollouts to percentages of your users to verify that the feature behaves as expected:
+### Phased rollouts

+If you're rolling out a new feature, you might want to verify the feature as expected by slowly enabling it for a percentage of your users.

 ```js
 knobz.configure({